shrocket/personal_website/content/blog/2021-11-21-untitled-thats-the-way-the-cookie-crumbles.md

 ---
-title: "untitled (that's the way the cookie crumbles)"
+title: untitled (that's the way the cookie crumbles)
 date: 2021-11-21
+tags:
+  - list
 ---

 that's the way the bee bumbles